BoceHu/vision_based_grasp/README.md

     <img src="./images/grasp.gif">
 </figure>

 <div style="text-align:justify;font-size:12px;"><b>Fig 1.</b> The left gif shows the grasping process of the panda robotic arm in the Pybullet simulation environment, and the right gif shows the rendered depth map.
-The position marked by the red line in the depth map is the grasping position of the gripper.</div>
+The red line in the depth map is the grasping position of the gripper.</div>

 ## Installation